 SASSA delivers benefits through fully equipped and well-staffed mobile units as part of its Integrated Community Registration Outreach Programme (ICROP).
-The ICROP facilitates beneficiary enrolment and registration, issues smart cards, maintains an online database, raises awareness, provides access to pay points, and conducts home visits by medical staff and social workers to ensure that individuals unable to go to the hospital or leave their homes-due to disability or sickness-have access to services and benefits.
+The ICROP facilitates beneficiary enrolment and registration, issues smartcards, maintains an online database, raises awareness, provides access to pay points, and conducts home visits by medical staff and social workers to ensure that individuals unable to go to the hospital or leave their homes-due to disability or sickness-have access to services and benefits.

 In 2007, South Africa ratified and signed the UN Convention on the Rights of Persons with Disabilities (UNCRPD).
-The Convention facilitates the enforcement of the rights of persons with disabilities and requires states to actively take action to improve their living conditions, by providing support to help them to develop to their full capacities.
-Additional provisions are also contained in the Continental Plan of Action of the African Decade of Persons with Disabilities (2010-2019), the AU policy instrument on Disability.
+The Convention facilitates the enforcement of the rights of persons with disabilities and requires states to take actions to improve PWDs' living conditions by providing support to help them to develop to their full capacities.
+Additional provisions are also contained in the Continental Plan of Action of the African Decade of Persons with Disabilities (2010-2019), the African Union policy instrument on disabilities.

-Prevalence of HIV/AIDS in South Africa is 18 per cent among people between the ages of 15 to 49 years.
+Prevalence of HIV/AIDS in South Africa is 18 per cent among people between the ages of 15 and 49 years.
 Currently, a person living with HIV is eligible for the DG if it has resulted in some kind of activity limitation and if the CD4 count used to assess the immune system of a patient is below a certain threshold.
 For people living with HIV, the DG is the only non-contributory scheme that provides income security in case of loss of work capacity due to HIV infection and free health care.
-In 2003, 41 per cent of the DG beneficiaries were people suffering from 'retroviral disease' or 'immuno-compromised'.
+In 2003, 41 per cent of the DG beneficiaries were people suffering from "retroviral disease" or "immuno-compromised".

-In 2004, the government introduced free antiretroviral drugs (ARVs), which significantly improved the health conditions of people living with HIV.
-Many of those that had significant improvements in CD4 counts lost their eligibility to the DG.
-This may explain why the number of DG beneficiaries has steadily declined since 2007 (see Figure 1).
+In 2004, the Government introduced free antiretroviral drugs (ARVs), which significantly improved the health conditions of people living with HIV.
+Many of those who had significant improvements in CD4 counts lost their eligibility to the DG.
+This may explain why the number of DG beneficiaries has steadily declined since 2007 (see figure 1).

-2. What are the benefits provided?
+2. What benefits are provided?